 The amount of the compound recovered from the sample compared to the amount added will be expressed as a percent recovery.
 The percent recovery of an analyte is an indication of the accuracy of an analysis within the site-specific sample matrix.
-Percent recovery will be calculated for MS/MSD using the following equation.
+Percent recovery will be calculated for matrix spike and matrix spike duplicate (MS/MSD) samples using the following equation.